janitoooor/TestTaskFor_GKAPP/README.md

 # About project

-This test task for the __GK APP__ to the position of unity developer
+This test task for the __GK APP__ to the position of unity developer.

+  This program __allows you to learn the weather in any city in the world__.
+All you need to do to send a request and know the weather is to enter the name of the city and press the send request button.

 ## Task plan: